jackysatpal/CSFundamentals/Array/README.md

 # Array

 Array is a data structure consisting of collection of same elements, each array element is identified by its index.
+In Java, Array is an object.
 To access array length we use, ```array.length``` property.
 It can cause ```IndexOutOfBoundsException()``` if we try to add a value if an array if full.

+### Best use for

+Excessive read, as time complexity of read is always O(1);

 ### Advantages

-1. We can get value of an element if we know it's index.
+1. We can get value of an element in constant time if we know it's index.
 2. We can represent multiple values by using single variable.

 ### Disadvantages